Kenyan president's office denies claims he is 'missing' after China trip

 Kenyatta traveled to Beijing in April to attend the second Belt and Road Forum where he met Chinese President Xi Jinping and sealed bilateral agreements with China.

-Dena aid she was "shocked" by claims that Kenyatta had been seen since he returned from the trip.
+Dena said she was "shocked" by claims that Kenyatta hadn't been seen since he returned from the trip.
 She said the president was present at a meeting with international health organization Global Fund earlier in May.

 However, Dena admitted she'd not been communicating the president's activities as she should and promised to share information with the public and journalists more regularly.